 Do You Have “Text Neck”?

-Smartphones are an integral part of our lives, but they can also cause a lot of pain.
+Smartphones are an integral part of our lives, but they can also cause a lot of pain in the neck.

-Learn what “text neck” is and how to prevent it.
+Learn what text neck syndrome is and how to prevent neck pain.

 Technology touches our lives in many different ways.
 It has opened the roads of communication, allowed us to see people from other countries on video, pack computers in a bag and carry them along, and given us the ability to take quality photos any time we want.

 So what if we told you that technology could actually be causing you physical pain?
-The way we hold devices (and how long we use them), can actually manifest in aches and pains throughout our body.
+The way we hold devices (and how long we use them) can actually manifest in aches and pains throughout our body due to poor posture.

-Read on to find out what text neck is, and how you might be able to alleviate/prevent it.
+Read on to find out what text neck syndrome is, and how you might be able to alleviate or prevent it.

 We Offer Same-Day Appointments